A generalized Schmidt's subspace theorem for algebraic points of bounded degree: Preliminaries and height functions

 \subsection{Local height functions}

 Let $Y$ be a closed subscheme of a projective variety $X$, both defined over a number field $k$.
-For any place $v$ of $k$, one can associate a {\it local height function} (or {\it Weil function}) $\lambda_{Y,v}:X(k)\setminus Y\to \mathbb{R}$, up to a bounded term $O(1)$.
-This function measures the $v$-adic distance of a point in $X(k)\setminus Y$ to the closed subscheme $Y$, taking large values when the point is close to $Y$.
-In particular, $\lambda_{Y,v}$ is bounded from below for all $P\in X(k)\setminus Y$.
-It satisfy the following properties: if $Y$ and $Z$ are two closed subschemes of $X$, defined over $k$, and $v$ is a place of $k$, then up to $O(1)$,
+For any place $v$ of $k$, one can associate a {\it local height function} (or {\it Weil function}) up to a bounded term $O(1)$.
+In particular, any $\lambda_{Y,v}$ is bounded from below for all $P\in X(k)\setminus Y$, and for local height functions ($\lambda_{Y,v})_{v \in M_k}$, they are also bounded from below by an $M_k$-constant (a sequence of real numbers $(c_v)_{v\in M_K}$ where $c_v = 0$ for all but finitely many $v$).
+Local height functions satisfy the following properties: If $Y$ and $Z$ are two closed subschemes of $X$, defined over $k$, and $v$ is a place of $k$, then up to $O(1)$,